-We are a leading data-driven diagnostic solutions company leveraging state of the art technologies with our proprietary AI platform to discover, develop, and commercialize solutions for clinical unmet needs, with a primary focus in lung disease.
-By combining a technology multi-omic approach with a holistic view of the patient's disease state, we believe our solutions provide physicians with greater insights to help personalize their patient's care and meaningfully improve disease detection, evaluation, and treatment.
+We are a leading diagnostic solutions company with a focus in lung disease.
+By combining a multi-omic approach with a holistic view of the patient's disease state, we believe our testing solutions provide physicians with greater insights to help personalize their patient's care and meaningfully improve disease detection, evaluation, and treatment.
 Our unique approach to precision medicine provides timely and actionable clinical information, which we believe helps improve overall patient outcomes and lowers the overall healthcare cost by reducing the use of ineffective and unnecessary treatments and procedures.
 In addition to our diagnostic tests, we provide biopharmaceutical companies with services that include diagnostic research, clinical trial testing, and the discovery, development, and commercialization of companion diagnostics.
+We also recognize revenue from other services, including amounts derived from licensing our technologies.

 Our core belief is that no single technology will answer all clinical questions that we encounter.
-Therefore, we employ multiple technologies, including genomics, transcriptomics, proteomics, and radiomics, and leverage our proprietary AI-based Diagnostic Cortex® platform to discover innovative diagnostic tests for clinical use.
-The Diagnostic Cortex is an extensively validated deep learning platform optimized for the discovery of diagnostic tests, which we believe overcomes standard machine learning challenges faced in life sciences research.
-Our data-driven and multi-omic approach is designed to enable us to discover diagnostic tests that answer critical clinical questions faced by physicians, researchers, and biopharmaceutical companies.
+Therefore, we employ multiple technologies, including genomics, transcriptomics, proteomics, radiomics, and AI enabled informatics, to discover innovative diagnostic tests for potential clinical use.
+Our multi-omic approach is designed to enable us to discover diagnostic tests that answer critical clinical questions faced by physicians, researchers, and biopharmaceutical companies.

 We continuously incorporate new market insights and patient data to enhance our platform through a data-driven learning loop.
 We regularly engage with our customers, key opinion leaders, and scientific experts to stay ahead of the rapidly evolving diagnostic treatment landscape to identify additional clinical unmet needs where a diagnostic test could help improve patient care.
-Additionally, we incorporate clinical and molecular profiling data from our commercial clinical testing, research studies, clinical trials, and biopharmaceutical customers or academic partnerships, to continue to advance our platform.
+Additionally, we incorporate clinical and molecular profiling data from our commercial clinical testing, research studies, clinical trials, and biopharmaceutical customers or other collaborative partnerships, to continue to advance our platform.
 We have a variety of samples with associated data in our biobank, including tumor profiles and immune profiles, which are used for both internal and external research and development initiatives.

-We have commercialized five diagnostic tests for our core lung diagnostic business, each of which have Medicare coverage, which are currently available for use by physicians.
-Our Nodify XL2 and Nodify CDT tests, marketed as part of the Nodify Lung Nodule Risk Assessment testing strategy, assess the risk of lung cancer to help identify the most appropriate treatment pathway.
-The Nodify Lung Risk Assessment testing strategy has resulted in a change in the calculated risk of malignancy in 80-85% of the cases.
+We have commercialized five diagnostic tests for our lung diagnostic business, each of which have Medicare coverage, which are currently available for use by physicians.
+Our Nodify XL2 and Nodify CDT tests, marketed as Nodify Lung Nodule Risk Assessment testing, assess the risk of lung cancer to help identify the most appropriate treatment pathway.
+The Nodify CDT and XL2 tests have an established average turnaround time of one and five business days, respectively, from receipt of the blood sample, providing physicians with timely results to guide diagnostic planning.
+The Nodify Lung Risk Assessment testing has resulted in a change in the calculated risk of malignancy in 80-85% of the cases.
 We believe we are the only company to offer two commercial blood-based tests to help physicians reclassify risk of malignancy in patients with suspicious lung nodules.
-Our GeneStrat ddPCR, GeneStrat NGS, and VeriStrat tests, marketed as the IQLung testing strategy, are used following diagnosis of lung cancer to measure the presence of mutations in the tumor and the state of the patient's immune system to establish the patient's prognosis and help guide treatment decisions.
-The GeneStrat targeted tumor profiling test and the VeriStrat immune profiling test now have a turnaround time of two business days, down from the previous three business day turnaround time, providing physicians with timely results to facilitate treatment decisions.
-The GeneStrat NGS test is our blood-based NGS test with results in three business days, was launched in November 2021 to a select group of physicians, with national launch in January 2022.
+Our GeneStrat ddPCR, GeneStrat NGS, and VeriStrat tests, marketed as part of our IQLung testing strategy, are used following diagnosis of lung cancer to detect the presence of mutations in the tumor and the state of the patient's immune system to help guide treatment decisions.
+The GeneStrat targeted tumor genomic profiling test and the VeriStrat immune profiling test have an established average turnaround time of two business days.
+The GeneStrat NGS test is our blood-based NGS test and has an established average turnaround time of three business days.
 The 52-gene panel includes guideline recommended mutations to help physicians treating advanced-stage lung cancer patients identify all four major mutation classes and genes, such as EGFR, ALK, KRAS, MET, NTRK, ERBB2, and others, and delivers them in an expedited timeframe so patient treatment can begin sooner.